cmancushman/StackBase/README.md

 }];
 ```
+Our table now has some breadth, but lacks depth:

 | id | Name | Memo | Timestamp |
 | ------- | ------- | ------- | ------- |
 |   |   |   |   |

 ## Requirements